benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 ---
 layout: post
-title: "People Analytics and the Deployment Dystopia"
+title: "People Analytics and the big data Dystopia"
 description: "The dystopian future and the transition from freedom and employment to compliance and deployment thanks to big data and people analytics."
 tagline: "future"
 category: future
-tags: [future, big data, analytics, IoT, employment, big brother, privacy, anonymity, freedom, compliance]
+tags: [future, big data, analytics, employment, big brother, privacy, anonymity, compliance]
 related: [Step Away From the Kool Aid, Your Financial History.
 Your Business.]
 article_img: bootstrap/img/dystopia.jpg
 article_img_title: Nineteen Eighty-Four by George Orwell